-In any case, I’m going to start today by addressing one of those trite phrases that gets thrown around from time to time in the fitness arena.
-I’ve looked at one of these before, in an admittedly tongue in cheek way (get it?) but this article is actually serious.
+The fitness industry is filled with a lot of dumb, trite phrases that gets thrown around.
+I addressed one already, the idea that “Success Leaves Clues” although I did it in an admittedly tongue in cheek way (get it?).
+But that was an April Fool’s article and this one is actually serious.
 Specifically the phrase I want to look at is the one that makes up the title of this piece: Train like an athlete to look like an athlete.

 Train Like an Athlete to Look Like an Athlete

 This particular trite suggestion shows up once or twice a year, usually on bodybuilding oriented sites by someone looking to challenge the status quo.
 If you simply Google “Train like an athlete to look like an athlete” you’ll find all kinds of silliness about what exercises or training you should do to “look athletic”.
 There are entire training philosophies and apparently one brain surgeon argues that “sport training will give you the build of that sport” or something equally asinine.

 These types of articles usually end up being sort of anti-bodybuilding in nature suggesting that the methods used by bodybuilders to get jacked and lean are inferior to producing a good physique than just “Training like an athlete.”
 Which presumably will make you “Look like an athlete”.
 Which is apparently good for some reason.

 Now, I’m not really going to address the specific issue of what “Training like an athlete” might actually mean here since, for reasons that derive directly from what I will say is a meaningless phase.
 The entire concept means nothing because there is no single way that all athletes train.
 The idea is starting from a dumb place.
 And it ends up at an even dumber place.